 Amphibians on the IUCN Red List (formerly the Global Amphibian Assessment): http://www.iucnredlist.org/amphibians.
 A valuable website that provides maps drawn by regional experts for all species of amphibians as well as comprehensive information on conservation status.
 This is a canonical site for conservation information.
 See Ficetola, Rondinini, Bonardi, Padoa-Schioppa, and Angulo, 2014, J. Biogeograph., 14: 211-221, for discussion of accuracy.

 AmphibiaWeb: http://www.amphibiaweb.org/.
 Largely an aggregator website with information from, e.g., IUCN, iNaturalist, NatureServe, HerpNet, and ASW, although with some original content, which is directed at the informed public and provides information amphibian conservation, population declines, as well as other general information about and images of many amphibian species.
-The taxonomy employed tends to lag mildly to severely.
+The taxonomy employed tends to lag behind the systematics community.

 ARKive.
 Images of Life on Earth (Amphibia page): http://www.arkive.org/amphibians/.
 This website is dedicated to informing the public about threated amphibians (and all other threatened species as well) via multimedia.
 Explore and search for videos, photos, and facts about endangered species.
 Arkive is an IUCN partner.